cypress-io/cypress-heroes-workshop/docs/lab5.md

 # Lab 5 - API

-We will finish our workshop in this lab by testing our API.
+We will finish our workshop by testing our API.
 Logging in as a user is a vital part of our application, so let's write some tests around the `/auth` endpoint.

 ## Getting Started

-To get started, make checkout the `lab4-start` branch:
+To get started, make checkout the `lab5-start` branch:

 ```
 git checkout lab4-start